 - Brown splotches on leaves

 How Plants Get Root Rot

 Overwatering can happen for several reasons.
 The most common reasons are improper drainage and watering too frequently.
 Indoor plants are more susceptible to root rot than outdoor plants since water is more easily contained in the soil.

 Once established, root rot is hard to treat.
 The best you can do is remove the parts of the plant that are dying (including the roots) and provide it with fresh soil.
 If the root rot is widespread and has affected most of the plant's roots and foliage, the plant may be beyond saving.
 However, if the plant has any healthy roots left, it may be possible to rehabilitate it using the following steps.

 Remove the Plant’s Soil and Inspect Its Roots.

-Gently remove your plant from its pot and break away as much of the soil from the roots as possible.
+Gently remove your plant from its pot and remove as much of the soil from the roots as possible.
 Inspect the roots and foliage of the plant and identify the rotting portions.
-Healthy roots are green or white and firm, rotting roots are brown and squishy or stringy.
+Healthy roots are green or white, and firm and rotting roots are brown, squishy, or stringy.

 Cut Away the Rotting Roots and Foliage